gitgitaway/MMM-MyTeams-Clock/README.md

 -## Notes

-This id the 1st module in my Celtic themed man cave magicmirror.
+This is the 1st module in my Celtic themed man cave magicmirror.
 - ![Screenshot 1](./screenshots/CelticMM-Screenshot.png)

  The other modules can be found here:-